 These can capture contact information and keep track of customer queries, preferences (such as which types of promotions they respond to the most) and habits (such as whether they buy straight from chatbots or place items in wishlists first).
 The data chatbots gather — in conjunction with all of the other information collected from other touchpoints — helps firms of all sizes convert leads and form personalized relationships with customers.

-AI is but one of many powerful IT tools you can use to help grow your business — and [company_short] can help you leverage such tools.
+AI is but one of many powerful IT tools you can use to help grow your business — and Simplified IT Consulting can help you leverage such tools.
 To have a better understanding of what we can do for you, check out our free eBook on IT outsourcing.